7: A Salowe Vision

 Uzi glanced at J, glanced at the exit.
 J, the exit.

-The team up was tempting, but…
+The team-up was tempting, but…

 After Doll went and — don’t say dumped you, don’t call it a break up, we were just friends, not even friends, not if she could cut me off so easily — After whatever happened the summer break before high school, Uzi had embarrassed herself by not taking a hint.

-Uzi couldn’t modify her neutral network yet, wasn’t certified to run mndbm, so at nights she still lay up remembering all the pleading in the halls, every cringeworthy after school attempt to change Doll’s mind, each time Uzi asked to just know why — as if it went deeper than just vapid, catty high school crap.
-In short, Uzi failed to just let it go.
+, so at night she would still lie awake remembering all the pleading in the halls, every cringeworthy after school attempt to change Doll’s mind, each time Uzi asked to just know why — as if it went deeper than just vapid, catty high school crap.

 It was weird that Uzi kept remembering Doll when thinking about J. But if she’d learned anything, desperation went unrequited, reaching out just got slapped down with a smug laugh, wanting in that way just invited pain.

-Wait, “wanting in that way?”
+Wait, ‘wanting in that way?’
 In what way?

 Not.
 Even.
 In.
-Strikethrough.
+Strikethrough!

 Don’t hold the idiot ball, Uzi.

 While J was distracted with debugging, Uzi ran for the archway lined with severed heads, visor cracked except for the keystone.
-Circuitry intact, empty MOTD still shining.
+Circuitry intact, empty MOTD

 Uzi looked behind her, feeling utterly exposed, but still J remained engrossed.

-Was Uzi really going to make it?
+Was Uzi really going to make it away safe?

 The closer she got to the archway, the surer Uzi felt her luck would run out.
 She dove for the exit, rolled across the ground, and obscured herself on the other side of the archway.